david-ore/Legacy-System-Security-Assessment/README.md

 - Document analysis and give report on engagement with the threat(s)

 ## Scenario
-* Apex Healthcare Solutions initiated a security investigation after its IT team observed unusual network activity, repeated failed login attempts, and intermittent service disruptions across its legacy systems.
-Although no security breach had been confirmed, management recognized that the organization's outdated infrastructure could expose sensitive patient information and disrupt critical healthcare services if left unaddressed.
+* Apex Healthcare Solutions initiated a proactive cybersecurity assessment of its legacy Kioptrix and Metasploitable 2 systems to evaluate their security posture.
+Management recognized that outdated software, insecure services, and weak authentication mechanisms could expose sensitive patient information and critical healthcare operations to cyber threats.
+The assessment aimed to identify existing vulnerabilities, evaluate their associated business risks, and recommend technical controls and Governance, Risk, and Compliance (GRC) policies to improve organizational resilience and regulatory compliance.

-- As part of the investigation, a comprehensive vulnerability assessment was conducted on the Kioptrix and Metasploitable 2 systems.
-Follow-up system checks were performed to identify vulnerabilities, evaluate their potential business impact, and recommend appropriate technical and administrative controls, supported by GRC policies, to strengthen the organization's overall cybersecurity posture
+## Key Findings
+# Six significant vulnerabilities were identified across the Kioptrix and Metasploitable 2 systems.
+* Outdated services such as Apache, Samba, FTP, Telnet, and MySQL introduced critical security risks.
+* Weak authentication mechanisms increased the likelihood of unauthorized access and privilege escalation.
+* The overall security posture of the environment was assessed as High Risk.
+* Existing technical and governance controls required improvement to reduce organizational exposure.
+* Implementing patch management, MFA, secure protocols, and GRC policies would significantly strengthen security.

+## Risk Assessment
+# Vulnerability = Risk
+* Outdated Samba = High
+* Outdated Apache = High
+* Weak SSH Authentication = High
+* Insecure FTP = High
+* Telnet Enabled = High
+* Outdated MySQL Configuration = High

 ## Skills Demonstrated
 * Vulnerability Assessment and identification